 3. Provide non-financial support

 If you are not in a position to be a guarantor, you could offer to have your kids stay at home for longer with the proviso they put a set amount of money into savings each week, in lieu of rent.
-This can make a big difference to your kids’ savings, however it may not be for everyone.
+This can make a big difference to your child's savings, however it may not be an option suitable for everyone.

 4. Gifting and loaning